darktable-org/dtdocs/content/darkroom/organization/manage-module-layouts.md

 : Change the icon assigned to a group by clicking on the existing group icon and selecting a new one from the displayed list.

 change the group order
-: Change order in which the groups are displayed by clicking on the < and > buttons below the group names.
+: Change the order in which the groups are displayed by clicking on the < and > buttons below the group names.

 rename a group
 : Rename a module group by clicking on the group name and typing.
 Right-click to bring up a menu that can be used to copy, paste, select all, delete or insert an emoji)